LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 ## Air Passengers

-Let's take the Air Passenger time series to build and example.
+Let's take the classical Air Passenger time series as an example.
 In order to avoid multiplicative effects, we use the well-known approach of taking the log of the series.
 The code is in the example folder.

 ```julia
 using CSV, StateSpaceModels, Plots, Statistics, Dates